microsoft/vscode-docs/docs/remote/containers-advanced.md

 ## Improving container disk performance

 The Remote - Containers extension uses "bind mounts" to source code in your local filesystem by default.
 While this is the simplest option, on macOS and Windows, you may encounter slower disk performance when running commands like `yarn install` from inside the container.
-There are few things you can do to resolve these types of issue.
+There are few things you can do to resolve these type of issues.

 ### Use a targeted named volume